TOAST-DOCS/EasyMaker/en/console-guide.md

 - **Action**
     - **Go to TensorBoard **: TensorBoard opens in a new browser window where you can check training statistics.<br/>
-    For information on how to leave TensorBoard logs, refer to [ Appendix>3.
-Training Algorithm Creation Guide](./console-guide/#3-training-algorithm-creation-guide).
+    For information on how to leave TensorBoard logs, refer to [ Appendix>5.
+Store Indicator Logs for TensorBoard Usage](./console-guide/#5-store-indicator-logs-for-tensorboard-usage).
 Only users who are logged into the console can access TensorBoard.
     - **Training Stop **: You can stop training in progress.

 - **Hyperparameters**: You can check the hyper parameter values you set for training on the **Hyperparameters** tab of the detailed screen that displays when you select Training.